Carlos Correa Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

+- The 7.4 strikeouts per nine innings compiled by the Guardians pitching staff ranks last in MLB.

-- The Guardians have the 12th-ranked team ERA across all league pitching staffs (3.91).
+- The Guardians have the 11th-ranked team ERA across all league pitching staffs (3.88).

-- Guardians pitchers combine to surrender the 10th-fewest home runs in baseball (32 total, one per game).
+- Guardians pitchers combine to allow 34 total home runs at a rate of one per game (to rank 11th in baseball).

-- Allen (1-1) gets the start for the Guardians, his third of the season.
+- The Guardians are sending Quantrill (1-2) to make his seventh start of the season.
+He is 1-2 with a 4.73 ERA and 17 strikeouts in 32 1/3 innings pitched.

-- The lefty last pitched on Sunday against the Boston Red Sox, when he went five innings, allowing two earned runs while giving up four hits.
+- The righty last pitched on Monday against the New York Yankees, when he tossed 7 1/3 innings, allowing two earned runs while giving up six hits.

+- In six games this season, the 28-year-old has amassed a 4.73 ERA and 4.7 strikeouts per nine innings, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.